Showcase Your Spark!

 Rhythm Club is a middle school drumming group made up of 6th, 7th and 8th graders from Spring Ridge Middle School.
 They have performed for Governor Wes Moore, as well as up and down the east coast, including at Washington Wizards Games, in New York City, and at Disney World.
 Rhythm Club is directed by Bonnie Beavan.

-A bluegrass band from Southern, Maryland Port Tobacco Pickers define traditional bluegrass with a twist.
-With a solid line-up of banjo, bass and acoustic guitar they cover grassy standards with traditional and eclectic instruments, including flute, harmonica, and recorder that breathe new life into age old songs.
+A bluegrass band from Southern Maryland, Port Tobacco Pickers define traditional bluegrass with a twist.
+With a solid line-up of banjo, bass and acoustic guitar, they cover grassy standards with traditional and eclectic instruments — including flute, harmonica, and recorder — that breathe new life into age-old songs.

 Libation is a contemporary Christian music project sharing God’s love and bringing others to Christ through music!